adobe/spectrum-css/README.md

 ## Releasing

-We are currently releasing this pacakage on `npm`.
+We are currently releasing this package on `npm`.
 We are also releasing an internal version of this package for Adobe on an internal instance of Artifactory.

 Before we get started, clean up your dependencies with the following command.